aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 Create a real-time alerting solution - Aiven console
 ====================================================

-This tutorial shows you an example of how to combine Aiven for Apache Flink® with Aiven for Apache Kafka® and Aiven for PostgreSQL® services to create a solution that provides real-time alerting data for CPU loads.
+This tutorial shows you an example of how to combine Aiven for Apache Flink® with Aiven for Apache Kafka®, Aiven for PostgreSQL® and Aiven for OpenSearch® services to create a solution that provides real-time alerting data for CPU loads.

 Architecture overview
 ---------------------